LianaTechnologies/lianamailer-wpf/README.md

-# LianaMailer plugin for WordPress WPForms
+# LianaMailer integration plugin for WPForms

-This plugin provides necessary functions to integrate WordPress with Lianamailer.
+This plugin provides necessary functions to integrate WPForms with LianaMailer.

+# Information for Developers:

+## This is an open source project

 ## Oneliner to create installable plugin from the repo directory